christofolo/christofolo.github.io/musictheory.md

 ## Part 3: The First Major Scale to learn is The C Major Scale

 If "A" is the first note in the alphabet, shouldn't the first major scale be the A Major Scale?
 There's a long history as to why C is actually the first note that we create a Major scale from.
 It's kind of like asking "why is the color 'red' called 'red' at all?"
+Maybe in another universe the color red is actually called "Der".
+And maybe the 8th fret of the low E string is an "A".

+But that's not the case in this universe.
+The 8th fret of the low E string is a "C".
+And we MUST follow the Major Scale formula to find what the other notes are.

 So let's take this diagram: